kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

   Newly added CPUs are instantly detected and added to the "shared pool" (the default cpuset).
 They immediately become available for pods in the Burstable and BestEffort QoS classes, or for new Guaranteed pods requesting exclusive cores.

   * **Downscale (Hot-unplug):**

-  If CPUs are removed, the CPU Manager removes them from the shared pool.
-If a removed CPU was actively pinned to a Guaranteed pod, the Kubelet relies on the Eviction Manager to terminate the pod before the hardware is physically removed.
+  Downscale (Hot-unplug):  If CPUs are removed, the CPU Manager removes them from the shared pool.
+If the new total CPU core count falls below what is required to fulfill the strict, exclusive core allocations of existing Guaranteed pods, the Kubelet's capacity reconciliation loop intercepts this scheduling contract violation.
+It proactively instructs the PodWorker to gracefully terminate the starved pod with a Failed status (Reason: NodeCapacityExceeded) to force the workload to reschedule onto a capable node.

 - **Memory Manager:**